Frequently Asked Questions - Applying to Med School

 Should I take an MCAT prep course?

 Some students find the structure of a prep class and the frequent practice tests very useful.
 Others have the discipline to study on their own, and do well without it.
-If you want to do a commercial course, Kaplan will offer Swarthmore students and alums a $300 discount if you enroll before March 1, 2014.
-This includes thier new LIVE, on-line MCAT Classroom Anywhere option, for the discounted price of $1,669 plus shipping cost of books.
+If you want to do a commercial course, Kaplan will offer Swarthmore students and alums a 10% discount.
+This includes their new LIVE, on-line MCAT Classroom Anywhere option, for the discounted price of $2,069 plus shipping cost of books.
 This course will combine live, on-line classroom presentations with self-scheduled online practice tests.
 This format will allow students to have flexibility of scheduling, easy access to repeat and make-up sessions, and the ability to begin the course over the winter break if they choose.
 Also, students who score well on the initial diagnostic test will be able to do Kaplan’s more advanced prep course.
 Modest tuition assistance is also available to students on financial aid.
-Another option is an on-site course at any Kaplan facilty for $1,699.
-More information can be obtained by calling 215.266.8480 and speaking with Sehba Khan, which is also the number to call to register for the course.
+Another option is an on-site course at any Kaplan facility for $2,069.
+More information can be obtained by calling 1-800-KAP-TEST, which is also the number to call to register for the course.
 Be sure to tell them that you are a Swarthmore student, or alum, who wants to get the Swarthmore discount.
 Our promo code is Swarthmore10.

 What if I'm determined to be a doctor, but my grades aren't good enough?

 Many applicants take a few years after graduation to strengthen their academic records.
 They sometimes choose to take additional science courses at a local university, or enroll in a formal postbaccalaureate program for students interested in medical school who need to improve their credentials.
 If you feel that your credentials may not be strong enough, be sure to consult with Gigi about your situation.